om-mani-padme-hum/ezobjects-mysql/README.md

-# EZ Objects - MySQL Edition - v3.0.0-alpha.1
+# EZ Objects - MySQL Edition - v3.0.0 Pre-release

-# Warning: You are viewing the v3.0.0-alpha.1 PRE-RELEASE, for latest stable module use v2.11.6
+**Warning:** This version is currently in pre-release mode, though most functionality is implemented

 EZ Objects (MySQL Edition) is a Node.js module (that can also be usefully browserify'd) that aims to save you lots of time writing class objects that are strictly typed in JavaScript, and can be tied directly to